apache/druid/docs/tutorials/tutorial-sketches-theta.md

 The `APPROX_COUNT_DISTINCT_DS_THETA` function applies the following:

-* `DS_THETA`: Creates a new Theta sketch where the show is _Bridgerton_ from the column of Theta sketches
+* `DS_THETA`: Creates a new Theta sketch, where the show is _Bridgerton_, from the column of Theta sketches
 * `THETA_SKETCH_ESTIMATE`: Calculates the distinct count estimate from the output of `DS_THETA`

 ### Set operations